-At encoder side, the decision on whether using FRUC merge mode for a PU is based on RD cost selection as done for normal merge candidate.
-That is the two matching modes (bilateral matching and template matching) are both checked for a PU by using RD cost selection.
-The one leading to the minimal cost is further compared to other PU modes.
-If a FRUC matching mode is the most efficient one, FRUC flag is set to true for the PU and the related matching mode is used.
+At encoder side, the decision on whether using FRUC merge mode for a CU is based on RD cost selection as done for normal merge candidate.
+That is the two matching modes (bilateral matching and template matching) are both checked for a CU by using RD cost selection.
+The one leading to the minimal cost is further compared to other CU modes.
+If a FRUC matching mode is the most efficient one, FRUC flag is set to true for the CU and the related matching mode is used.